s-bishnoi/shubham-bishnoi/README.md

 # About me

 Hello, My name is Shubham Bishnoi.
 I just completed my Statistics Honours degree with Computer Science minor from Univeristy of Waterloo.
 Few things that interests me are data visualization, A/B testing and working with databases.
-I am always looking for new challenges in my life.
-I look for respectful and creative work environment and team.
-I aspire to teach data science in future.
+I look for respectful and creative work environment and team that challenges me to learn new things.
+I aspire to teach Data Science and Ethics in future.

 # Contact Information